SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 their own PDF viewers, there is almost no support for this in other PDF viewers (like the one in browsers).
-In case text from a word processor needs to be combined with video and audio, use the [HTML tool](#HTML-tool "link to html tool") for the text and add the media separately using the other tools.
+In case text from a word processor needs to be combined with video and audio, use the [HTML tool](#html-tool "link to html tool") for the text and add the media separately using the other tools.

 #### Uploading a pdf